“For by one offering He has perfected forever those who are being sanctified.” (Hebrews 10:14 NKJV)

 The renewing of your mind!

-In the process of growing up in all things into Christ, you need to renew your mind progressively by constantly imbibing, meditating in, and acting upon the teaching of Christ.
+In growing up in all things into Christ, you need to renew your mind progressively by constantly imbibing, meditating in, internalizing, and acting upon the teaching of Christ.

-You need to heed Paul’s admonition to the Christians at Rome.
+You need to heed Paul’s admonition to the Christians in Rome.

 1 I appeal to you therefore, brethren, by the mercies of God, to present your bodies as a living sacrifice, holy and acceptable to God, which is your spiritual worship.

-You will experience progressive transformation into the likeness of Christ in your character as you constantly expose your mind, meditate in, internalize, and confess the truths of God’s Word about your new status, condition, position, and identity in Christ.
+You will experience progressive transformation into the likeness of Christ in your character as you constantly expose your mind to meditate in, internalize, and confess the truths of God’s Word about your new status, condition, position, and identity in Christ.

 Beloved, the Holy Spirit primarily cleanses or sanctifies the believers with the washing of the water by the word of Christ (Eph.
 5:26).
 He employs the truths you know from God’s Word to sanctify or transform you increasingly into Christ-likeness.